Using convolutional neural networks for the classification of breast cancer images: Material and methods

+In total in this dataset there are 220,177 images of 50 x 50 pixels in three colors.
+Images classified as tumor by a pathologist are labelled as 1 while normal tissue images are labelled 0.
+The ratio between the two classes is 70 \% normal and 30 \% tumor for this dataset (Figure \ref{fig:samples_idc}).

 All models were coded in Python (v3.7.5) using the TensorFlow (v2.4.1) and integrated Keras API (v2.4.0).
 Some additional statistics and performance indicators were calculated with the Sci-Kit Learn Python package \cite{pedregosa2011scikit}.
-The model performance was tested on three different GPU architectures: Nvidia Tesla K80 with 32 Gb of RAM, Nvidia Tesla P100 with 16 Gb of RAM and Nvidia Tesla V100 with 32 Gb of RAM.
-All the models tested in this study, including the code for tuning some of the models, are available on GitHub (\url{https://github.com/erbon7/pcam_analysis}).
+The model performance was tested on four different GPU architectures: Nvidia Tesla K80 with 32 Gb of RAM, Nvidia Pascal P100 with 16 Gb of RAM, Nvidia Volta V100 with 32 Gb of RAM and Nvidia Ampere A100 with 80Gb of RAM.

 For each network architecture tested in this study, the same procedure is used: the model is trained on the training set for 15 epochs, with an evaluation on the validation set after each epoch.
 Depending on the accurracy value of the model, the weights are saved after each epoch to keep the best model, which is then evaluated on the test set.
 For some models, I used the KerasTuner framework with the Hyperband algorithm to optimize some hyperparameters \cite{omalley2019kerastuner}.
-For the CNN-2L and CNN-6L models, the batch size, the size of the dense layer and the learning rate were optimized.
-For the IV3-F model, only the learning rate and batch size were optimized.